-In this 52-minute session, Dr. Natalie Cooper will present evidence-based information on the challenges facing veterinary practice in managing equine GI health and potential solutions.
+In this one hour session, Dr. Emma Hardy will present evidence-based information on the challenges facing veterinary practice in managing equine GI health and potential solutions.

 The importance of the equine gut to horses, to owners, and to equine veterinary practices.

 With the rigors of breeding, training and competition compounded by modern husbandry practices, your clients' horses are prone to digestive health problems.
 They are more widespread than you may realize, especially conditions affecting hindgut.

 It's a real possibility you may be missing clinically significant GI pathologies in your patients–and opportunities to provide better care for horses and better business for your practice.

 Get acquainted with a simple, convenient, affordable and reliable diagnostic aid for detecting the presence of GI pathologies in horses.
 And once you've identified a problem, recommend a treatment method that is natural, addresses the entire GI tract, gets at the root issues, and works toward prevention.